 Prerequisite, Chemistry 5-6, unless the two courses are taken simultaneously.
-Omitted in 1925-1926.

 10. HOUSEHOLD CHEMISTRY.-A course designed for students majoring in Home Economics.
 This course may be substituted for the second semester work of Chemistry 1-2a.

 Two hours of recitation and one laboratory period a week.
 Credit, 3 hours.